kragniz/whalie/README.md

 #Whalie - Halie Style While Loops

 *Are while loops not exotic enough for you?
-Have you ever felt the need to violate python in terrible ways?
+Have you ever wanted to make debugging your software much harder for no real reason?
 Are you a mechanical engineer and have misinterpreted what a while loop actually does and want to emulate your dreams?*

 If any of those apply to you, you still shouldn't use this module.